 There is an analogy here, and one many readers will I’m sure be more familiar with.
 In high school, I was one of the only gay kids.
 In college, I was one of many.
 I became normal after having to some extent established an identity on difference.
 The way I dealt with this all through undergrad was with excitement.
 I jumped right in, attending the meetings of the university GSAs, becoming a leader of one of them, and eventually branching out from there into leadership of the larger regional queer organizations, which I ultimately served with for years before being kicked out for [it’s a long story].

-When I was kicked out of my big gay ecosystem, I was left with geography and cartography for comfort.
+When I left my big gay ecosystem, I was left with geography and cartography for comfort.
 I turned more toward fashion design, and other visual pursuits, or less toward the things which had turned from me, and this ultimately led me gladly into grad school, the subject of which had begun to overlap very nicely with the subject of my interests.

 From grad school, I ran to grad school, for I hadn’t yet had enough.
 But the engine that kept me going in Cincinnati was my frustration with the transit system and its supporters, an impulse to correct those silly bastards.
 In that frustration, in the height of that impulse to fix things, I find myself run off the edge of the cliff, with nothing familiar to hang on to.
 The frustration that nourished me was suddenly removed from beneath my feet.